dai-shi/proxy-memoize/README.md

 };

 // reselect
-// If the .completed property changes inside state, the selector must be recalculated
+// If the .completed property changes inside the state, the selector must be recalculated
-// even through none of the properties we care about changed.
+// even though none of the properties we care about changed.
 In react-redux, this
 // selector will result in additional UI re-renders or the developer to implement
 // selectorOptions.memoizeOptions.resultEqualityCheck
 createSelector(